-Host name Use the domain name to access your site's FTP server supports plain FTP.
-If your host tells you to use port 22 - which is used only by SFTP - it won't work.
+Host name Use the domain name to access your site's FTP server work.

+Port Leave the default value (21) unless your host tells you otherwise.
+Do note that Joomla! only supports plain FTP.
+If your host tells you to use port 22 - which is used only by SFTP - it won't